Ironship/WordHunter/README.md

 ---

+## 💡 Why we built it this way (Design Philosophy)

+Word Hunter was designed with specific principles in mind to provide the best, distraction-free language learning experience:

+- **100% Offline & Private:** We built this as a standalone desktop app, not a web service.
+Why?
+Because your learning data, books, and vocabulary are yours.
+Everything is stored locally on your machine.
+No accounts, no telemetry, no subscriptions.
+- **Reading-First Approach:** Vocabulary isn't learned in isolation.
+We tightly integrated the reader with the dictionary so you always learn words within their native context.
+The app automatically extracts the sentences where you found the word so you can review them later.
+- **Smart Language Features:** Languages have quirks.
+For example, German has separable verbs (e.g., *stehe ... auf*).
+We built a "Smart Suggestion" engine that detects these edge cases and lets you intuitively merge words together.
+We also fully support multi-word phrases (like *das Fenster*) because languages are about chunks of meaning, not just isolated tokens.
+- **Proven Algorithms:** Instead of reinventing the wheel, we implemented the tried-and-true SM-2 algorithm (the same one used by Anki).
+It guarantees that your flashcard reviews are spaced optimally, saving you time and maximizing retention.

+---

 ## 📚 Library — Your Reading Collection

 Already have books to study from?
 Add them and start learning vocabulary instantly.